artic-network/amplicon-nf/README.md

 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)
 [![Launch on Seqera Platform](https://img.shields.io/badge/Launch%20%F0%9F%9A%80-Seqera%20Platform-%234256e7)](https://cloud.seqera.io/launch?pipeline=https://github.com/artic-network/amplicon-nf)

+## Acknowledgements

+This package has been created as part of the ARTIC network project funded by the Wellcome Trust (collaborator award – `313694/Z/24/Z` and discretionary award – `206298/Z/17/Z`) and is distrubed as open source and open access.
+All non-code files are made available under a Creative Commons CC-BY licence unless otherwise specified.
+Please acknowledge or cite this repository or associated publications if used in derived work so we can provide our funders with evidence of impact in the field.

 ## Introduction

 **artic-network/amplicon-nf** is a bioinformatics pipeline that takes sequencing reads generated from ARTIC-style viral amplicon sequencing schemes, assembles them into consensus sequences, and runs some basic quality control on the outputs.